wp-plugins/local-market-explorer/readme.txt

 * Support for XML sitemaps has been added via the Google XML Sitemaps plugin.
 * Lots of bugs have been fixed relating to data not displaying when it should and blank data displaying when it shouldn’t.
 * More charts and data have been added to a few of the modules.
+* Support for dsIDXpress has been added to the local pages.

 = 2.1 =
 * Added option to link to an IDX page per area